-Bahamians look for loved ones as 2,500 missing after Dorian
+Bahamians look for loved ones as 1,300 missing after Dorian

 “I wasn’t even eating until I heard my brother was OK,” Thomas said.

-That came when she spotted him on a bicycle as she and her aunt drove again through the McClean’s Town.
+That came when she spotted him on a bicycle as she and her aunt drove again through McLean’s Town.

 “I said, ‘Boy, come here!
 I miss you so much,'” Thomas told him as they clung to each other in a long hug.
 “I have other brothers, but this is my heart.”